inspire-eu-validation/view-service/iso-19128/at47-getcapabilities-layer-style-legend-url.md

 **Notes**

-The multiplicity of this element 1 for each style and each supported language.
+The multiplicity of this element 0 or 1 for each style and each supported language.

 **Contextual XPath references**